Financial Reporting Basics

 This post is for clients only, but if you do not have a relationship with G3CFO, you can certainly read on if you like.
 The short version is why G3CFO creates comprehensive reporting packages and who those reports are designed for.
 The answer may surprise you.

 Why My Clients Hire Me

 I have a framework called The CEO’s Core Four™ and The Owner’s Core Four™.
-I have both because I have clients who are CEO non-owners.
-Yet, the core four reasons CEOs and owners hire me remains the same:
+I have both because I have clients who are both CEOs and non-owners.
+Yet, the core four reasons CEOs and owners hire me remain the same:

 - They (the owner or CEO) want a business they love that does not enslave them.

 - They want a leadership or management team they can trust.